SongLiangChen/grpc_pool/README.md

 ```

 ## Usage
-To use grpc_pool, you need import the package and design your DialFunc and create new pool instance,
+To use grpc_pool, you need import the package and design your 'DialFunc' or use the 'DefaultDialFunc' and create new pool instance,
 The complete example is as follows:
 ```go
 package main